aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/DEVELOPMENT.md

 ## Common Errors & Troubleshooting

 ### "ValueError: Must setup local AWS configuration with a region supported by AWS Services."
-Solution: You must set an aws region with `export AWS_DEFAULT_REGION=<your-region>`
+Solution: You must set an AWS region with `export AWS_DEFAULT_REGION=<your-region>`

 ### Error creating role
 ```
 botocore.exceptions.ClientError: An error occurred (AccessDenied) when calling the CreateRole operation: User: <user-arn> is not authorized to perform: iam:CreateRole on resource: <role-arn> because no identity-based policy allows the iam:CreateRole action
 ```
-Solution: you must ensure the Iam role you are using has sufficient permissions to create Iam roles
+Solution: you must ensure the IAM role you are using has sufficient permissions to create Iam roles

 #### Error processing tar file(exit status 1): write /path/libcublas.so.11: no space left on device
 Issue: Docker has run out of memory due to too many images